tagniam/tube-transcribe/README.md

 * No need for clunky desktop software
 * Slow down/speed up playback rates
 * Loop sections precisely (to the millisecond!)
 * Save specific time markers/sections to come back to challenging parts
+* Quickly transcribe any YouTube video by changing [youtube.com]() to [tubetranscriber.com]() in the URL